jessmathews/cert_generator/README.md

 - For initial testing use the "test_data.csv" and populate with a few names of your choice (check line 29 of main.py)

+- Font files required should be kept in a folder named "fonts" in TrueType(.ttf) format. (check line 16 of main.py)

+- In main.py the overlaytext() function has four parameters (check line 45 of main.py).
+The fourth parameter controls how high along the y axis the text should be placed.
+Adjust this value using trial and error (or any other method of your choice)